Varsha567/AI_DEBUG/README.md

 ## Overview

-COMANDI is an AI-driven command-line tool designed to streamline programming workflows by translating natural language instructions into executable shell commands, debugging code, and offering targeted programming assistance.
+AI_DEBUG is an AI-driven command-line tool designed to streamline programming workflows by translating natural language instructions into executable shell commands, debugging code, and offering targeted programming assistance.
 It leverages advanced natural language processing to enhance developer productivity directly from the terminal, using MetaAI(Llama3).

 ## Features